 - Select that you are interested in Catskill Hall on the housing contract.

-- Pick up, complete and turn in a Catskill Hall Supplemental Application form at the Office of Residence Life, 111 Catskill Hall by Friday, April 5.
-If you have friends you would like to live with in the same suite, you all need to fill out the same form—just one form for the whole group.
-If you do not have anyone that you would like to live with, you must still complete this form so we know if you are interested in a double or single room.
+- Either email email@example.com to request an application, or stop by the Office of Residence Life in Catskill Hall, Room 111 to pick up an application to live in Catskill Hall.
+You will complete and turn in a Catskill Hall Supplemental Application form at the Office of Residence Life, 111 Catskill Hall by Friday, April 2, 2021.
+If you have friends you would like to live in the same suite, you all need to fill out the same form - just one form for the whole group.
+If you do not have anyone with whom you would like to live, you must still complete this form so we know if you are interested in a double or single room.

-- Three days after you submitted your application, pick it back up from the Office of Residence Life to see if it was approved.
-If approved, move to step 4, if not approved, resubmit the application as many times as you need to have it approved until Friday, April 6.
+- Three days after you submit your application, pick it up from the Office of Residence Life to see if it was approved.
+If approved, move to step 4, if not approved, resubmit the application as many times as you need to have it approved until Friday, April 2, 2021.
 No applications will be accepted after this point.

-- Participate in room selection for Catskill Hall on Wednesday, April 17 at 7 p.m. in the Catskill Hall Great Room.
-(Please note that one member of the group must be in attendance at room selection with the group’s approved application) Groups will be able to select a suite based on their lottery number assigned to them.
+- Participate in room selection for Catskill Hall on Wednesday, April 8 at 7 p.m. in the Catskill Hall Great Room.
+If SUNY Delhi is in a remote learning state, the Office of Residence Life will manually assign the suites in Catskill Hall.
+(Please note that only one member of the group will be allowed to be in attendance at room selection with the group’s approved application.)
+Groups will be able to select a suite based on their lottery number assigned to them.

 Due to the high interest in Catskill Hall, we anticipate that not all groups with completed applications will have space available for them.

 If you are not assigned a room in Catskill Hall, see the FAQ titled “What if I don’t like any of the open spots available when it’s my turn to pick?”